An “intangible cultural heritage” (as recognized by UNESCO)

 1. Camera on overhead cables, maneuverable like a drone in 3D – the oiriginal was by “Spidercam“- the one used here is by “XDmotion“.

-2. Walking quickly with camera on gimbal mount.
+2. Fast walking with camera on gimbal mount.

-3. Man with camera – on a Segway !
+3. Stedicam again – but riding a Segway !
 In the final TV film we see how these shots are used so effectively to provide incredible fluidity of movement with excellent stability.

 4. Reportedly 12 cameras including all the fixed ones and those mentioned above.